NEA Mandates and Structures

 Interactions

-The EGOE will co-ordinate as appropriate with other international organizations (e.g. IAEA, the European Commission, etc.), international non-governmental organizations (e.g. WANO, etc.), and the International Reporting System for Operating Experience (IRS).
+The EGOE will co-ordinate as appropriate on a case-by-case basis with other international organizations (e.g. IAEA, the European Commission, etc.), international non-governmental organizations (e.g. WANO, etc.), and the International Reporting System for Operating Experience (IRS).

 Deliverables